Transformation Through

 “IFS is more than a therapeutic technique.
 It is a conceptual framework and practice for developing love for ourselves and each other.”

-The goal of IFS therapy is Self-leadership.
+Richard Schwartz, PhDThe goal of IFS therapy is Self-leadership.
 For Self to stay in the driver’s seat, parts need to be willing to step back, and this can be a difficult state to achieve.
 In order to heal “Exiles,” we need space from the “Protectors.”
-As a dissociative, we believe that ketamine can help potentiate a dissociation between Self and parts, greatly amplifying the power of the IFS approach.
+As a dissociative, we believe that ketamine can help create enough space between Self and parts to prevent overwhelm and allow the healing process to proceed smoothly.

 We thought a lot about the most effective way to benefit from the increased neuroplasticity created by ketamine, and we decided to focus on the shift from living in the world identified with parts, to living as Self, the witness for parts.
 Our integration sessions held two days after each ketamine administration are intended to maximize that shift.
 Because isn’t the ability to remain in the witness state the essence of “enlightenment”?